Back to Homepage

 Why Measure the Informal Economy?

 In many poorer countries as found in the Frontier Markets, a very large swathe of activity can remain uncounted and hence outside national accounts.
-Due to the nature of much informal work, ranging from housework, farming through to gambling, prostitution, drug dealing, and smuggling, calculations of the value of such activities are difficult.
+Due to the nature of much informal work, ranging from housework, small scale farming through to gambling, prostitution, drug dealing, and smuggling, calculations of the value of such activities are difficult.
+Housework, although nearly universal, is usually omitted from estimates due to the difficulty of valuation.

 Methodologies